nkestrel/mediaurltimestamper/README.md

 other pages.

-<sub>Tags: anchor, audio, continue, deep, firefox57, fragment, hashtag, link,
+<sub>Tags: anchor, audio, continue, deep, fragment, hashtag, link,
-media, music, position, remember, resume, resumer, soundcloud, time, timestamp, track, video, webextension, youtube</sub>
+media, music, position, remember, resume, resumer, soundcloud, time, timestamp, track, video, webextension, youtube, cookies, login, privacy, tracking</sub>

 ## Technical notes

 * History permission is needed to remove old timestamped URLs and stop them filling up global history.
-* Youtube applies timestamps in order: &start -> &t -> #t, changing #t interrupts playback.
+* Youtube applies timestamps in order: &time_continue -> &t -> &start -> #t.
+Changing #t interrupts playback.
-* Youtube has multiple ways of timestamp deep linking which all need to be accounted for so that unused methods can be removed.
+* Where multiple timestamp parameters are available, unused ones may need to be removed to avoid conflicts.
-* Some sites frame their media content, need to inject in all frames and send message back to parent window.
+* Some sites frame their media content which requires injecting into them and sending messages back to the parent window.
 * Important not to overwrite the timestamp due to content taking a while to resume or the video element playing an advertisement.
 * Soundcloud does not use HTML5 media elements so the time and duration are